-Crystal became enthralled with Lotusland after going on a tour in 2005 which led to her becoming a docent.
-She has gone on to co-chair the Lotusland Celebrates Gala four times and ultimately serving seven years on the Lotusland Board of Trustees (2012-2018).
-Crystal has remained involved at Lotusland as a member of the Governance Committee and recently served on the Search Committee.
-Crystal is in her first year on the board of the National Disaster Search Dog Foundation and is in her sixth year of being a board member at the Santa Barbara Zoo.
+Crystal became enthralled with Lotusland after a tour in 2005 which led to her becoming a docent.
+She has gone on to co-chair the Lotusland Celebrates Gala four times and ultimately serving seven years on the Lotusland Board of Trustees (2012-2018), returning again to serve as the current Board Secretary.
+Crystal is very involved at Lotusland as a member of the Governance Committee and recently served on the Search Committee.
+Crystal is also on the board of the National Disaster Search Dog Foundation and is a board member at the Santa Barbara Zoo.
 She is a longtime Santa Barbara resident and enjoys committing her talents to the benefit of non-profits that serve the public good, especially those related to animals, health, and the environment.
-Crystal and her husband Cliff have been Lotusland Members since 2005.
+Crystal and her husband Cliff have been Lotusland members since 2005.

-Laura was appointed Planning Commissioner, 2nd District, Santa Barbara County, in April 2019, and in early 2020 was elected Chair of the Planning Commission.
+Laura was appointed Planning Commissioner, 2nd District, Santa Barbara County, in April 2019, and in early 2020 was elected Chair of the Santa Barbara Planning Commission.
 She is an experienced consultant working in land use and transportation planning as well as historic preservation and non-profit administration.
 Laura has worked as a Contract Planner for the City of Goleta and County of Santa Barbara.
-She was the President of the Montecito Association for nine years and she was the first Executive Director of Casa del Herrero.
-She grew up in Montecito and worked with Lotusland on our original Conditional Use Permit and is co-chair of our Ad Hoc CUP Committee.
-Laura and her husband John have been Lotusland Members since 1993.
+She was the President of the Montecito Association for nine years and she was the first executive director of Casa del Herrero.
+She grew up in Montecito and worked with Lotusland on the permitting process.
+She lends her considerable expertise to our Conditional Use Permit Committee and our Master Plan Committee.
+Laura and her husband John have been Lotusland members since 1993.

-Merryl is the President and Creative Director of Merryl Brown Events based in Santa Barbara with a presence in Los Angeles and New York.
-She is a former international banker with American Express Bank and Bankers Trust in New York and held the position of Director of PR and Events at Saks Fifth Avenue Santa Barbara, and served for two terms as a trustee of the Santa Barbara Museum of Art.
+Merryl is the President and Creative Director of Merryl Brown Events, an event-planning firm based in Santa Barbara with a presence in Los Angeles and New York.
+She is a former international banker with American Express Bank and Bankers Trust in New York and held the position of Director of PR and Events at Saks Fifth Avenue Santa Barbara.
+Additionally, she served for two terms as a trustee of the Santa Barbara Museum of Art.
 She is a Lifetime Honorary Trustee of Lotusland, and was one of our original Trustees.
-While serving on our board, she both created and produced Lotusland Celebrates for several years.
+While serving on our board and Lotusland Celebrates Committee, she both created and produced Lotusland Celebrates for several years.
 Merryl is also a certified Master Gardener and has been a Lotusland Member since 1993.